wkyle/clean-tex/README.md

 If you use an editor like TEX Maker you have the option to send all output files to a separate "build" directory but then your pdf gets sent there too and I haven't found that option to be much cleaner or more convenient.

-Additionally, any code you've been working on will inevitably leave behind ghost files (files ending in a tilde "~") and these wind up cluttering up my directories.
+Additionally, any code you've been working on will inevitably leave behind backup files (files ending in a tilde "~") and these wind up cluttering up my directories.
+"Why are you still using Emacs??"
+Hitting tab is easier than hitting backspace.

 What I want is a command line utility to clean up my working directory or any arbitrarily specified directory with the option to clean sub-directories, i.e., "from here down".